 “I don’t want to!” cried Cindy.

 She deposited Becky’s body in the pentagram, but she refused to step inside it.
 It was a monstrous struggle of wills, as the bodies of all five girls were now within the confines of the evil circle.
-She had to fight with everything she had inside her in order to keep from stepping into that terrible center.
+She had to fight with everything she had inside herself in order to keep from stepping into that terrible center.